Chibraax/christfetch/README.md

 # Installation

-The easiest way to install it is by running the `run.sh` file in the christfetch folder.
+The easiest way to install it is by running the `run.sh`(`bash run.sh`) file in the christfetch folder.

-Python3 is needed.
+Python3 is required.

-You'll need to enter your root password, the script will install the requiere tools.
+You'll need to enter your root password, the script will install the required tools.

 The executable is named : `christfetch`, inside `build` folder.